Introducing Our New CEO: Brad Butterstein

 Why is it especially important right now for people to care and get involved?

-“There’s a lot of economic headwinds out there that is making it more difficult for people to get back on their feet; between rising rents, wages that aren’t keeping up with those rents, medical expenses, everything—groceries… everything is up.
-And there’s not time like the present to get involved.
-You can turn a blind eye to it, but the situations are in front of us and we can decide to hit this thing head on as a community, or you can turn and look the other way… When you have folks that are stable in the community, it helps everybody.
+“There’s a lot of economic hardship out there that is making it more difficult for people to get back on their feet; between rising rents, wages that aren’t keeping up with those rents, medical expenses, groceries… everything is up.
+And there’s nothing like the present to get involved.
+You can turn a blind eye to it, but the situations are in front of us and we can decide to focus on this as a community, or we can turn and look the other way… When you have individuals that are stable in the community, it helps everybody.
 It helps the business community, it helps the city.
 It helps the country.”

 Just for fun—what’s your go-to karaoke song?